letmebefree/zonetradingmanual/EA Parameters/shared.md

 Place zone entries against candle bodies:

-This controls whether the entry level of zones are placed the low/high of a candle wick, or if it is pushed up against the candle bodies to minimise stop size.
+This controls whether the entry level of zones is placed the low/high of a candle wick, or if it is pushed up against the candle bodies to minimise stop size.